 AI in business.
 Machine learning algorithms are being integrated into analytics and customer relationship management (CRM) platforms to uncover information on how to better serve customers.
 Chatbots have been incorporated into websites to provide immediate service to customers.
 The rapid advancement of generative AI technology such as ChatGPT is expected to have far-reaching consequences: eliminating jobs, revolutionizing product design and disrupting business models.

 AI in education.
 AI can automate grading, giving educators more time for other tasks.
 It can assess students and adapt to their needs, helping them work at their own pace.
 AI tutors can provide additional support to students, ensuring they stay on track.
 The technology could also change where and how students learn, perhaps even replacing some teachers.
-As demonstrated by ChatGPT, Google Bard and other large language models, generative AI can help educators craft course work and other teaching materials and engage students in new ways.
+As demonstrated by ChatGPT, Google AI, Claude AI and other large language models, generative AI can help educators craft course work and other teaching materials and engage students in new ways.
 The advent of these tools also forces educators to rethink student homework and testing and revise policies on plagiarism.

 AI in finance.
 AI in personal finance applications, such as Intuit Mint or TurboTax, is disrupting financial institutions.
 Applications such as these collect personal data and provide financial advice.
 Other programs, such as IBM Watson, have been applied to the process of buying a home.
 Today, artificial intelligence software performs much of the trading on Wall Street.